 GEMS Metropole School (MTS), priced as a mid-range plus school, has appealed to parents on more moderate budgets who have clearly been attracted by the purpose-designed building with excellent facilities (including the swimming pool which adds the “plus” to its designation) and the promise of a solid UK curriculum education by the largest provider in Dubai.

-Feedback from parents to WhichSchoolAdvisor.com this year has been somewhat mixed.
+Feedback from parents to WhichSchoolAdvisor.com this year has been largely positive.
 Typical comments have include positive feedback about facilities and updates of them, strong teaching and leadership.
 However, the size of the school and the number of students in classes is clearly a concern.
 One parent commented that parents' expectations of lower class sizes were on the high side given the level of fees...

 Recent comments have included: